timesize/monster-oop/04-ruby-rails/intro-ruby/27-28/README.md

 | Apply control flow to create command line applications |
 | Apply methods in ruby to solve problems |

+### History
 Ruby was designed and developed in the mid-1990s by Yukihiro "Matz" Matsumoto in Japan.
+Ruby on Rails, or simply Rails, is a web application framework written in Ruby.

 ### Parts of A Language